 Yes, your wallet needs to hold your cash, ID, and credit cards, but with a bit of creativity, a good EDC wallet can carry many other items for survival as well that the other bags can’t or shouldn’t.
 These items that you keep on your person at all times make up your EDC kit.
 Consider items from this EDC megalist for your EDC kit.
-The goal of an EDC kit is that if you are stranded, with nothing but the clothes on your back, you’ll be able to signal for help or get to safety using the essential EDC items you carry in your wallet or pockets or elsewhere on your person.
+The goal of such a kit is that if you are stranded, with (nothing to assist you such as a BOB or a get home bag), you’ll be able to signal for help or get to safety using the essential EDC items for wallets and pockets or elsewhere on your person.

 Characteristics of a Good EDC Wallet